zhang-informatics/iDISK/README.md

 ## Entity Linking

-Now that we have the final set of concepts integrated from the various sources (created be `make merge`) and the schema (`make schema`), we can run entity linking.
 Any concept or relationship object that we want to link to an existing terminology should have a `links_to` attribute in the schema, the value of which is a terminology.
-Each terminology specified this way must also have an entry in `lib/idlib/idlib/entity_linking/annotator.ini`, which specifies all `__init__` arguments to a Python class which does the entity linking to that terminology.
+Each terminology specified this way must also have an entry in `lib/idlib/idlib/entity_linking/annotator.conf`, which specifies all `__init__` arguments to a Python class which does the entity linking to that terminology.
 This class should inherit from `EntityLinker` in `lib/idlib/idlib/entity_linking/linkers.py`.
 For an example, see `MetaMapDriver` in the aforementioned file.

-Once `annotator.ini` is populated to properly instantiate the corresponding `EntityLinker` objects run entity linking
+Once `annotator.conf` is populated to properly instantiate the corresponding `EntityLinker` objects run entity linking

 ```